HVAC Lead Response Time: Why Speed Wins Jobs in 2026

 The ROI Math

-A done-for-you system like the ones we build at Ignitvio runs $997 per month.
+A done-for-you system like the ones we build at Ignitvio runs $495 per month.
 That covers the build, the management, the optimization — everything.
+Specifically, a purpose-built HVAC AI answering service handles emergency triage, qualifies the lead, and books directly into ServiceTitan, Jobber, or Housecall Pro.
+See the full AI answering setup for HVAC companies for what’s included.

 Now look at the return.
 If that system captures just 2 additional jobs per month that you would’ve otherwise lost — at $10,000 each — that’s $20,000 in recovered revenue.